GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - DAE, GIF, GLB, GLTF, JSON, OBJ + MTL, PLY, STL
 - JSON import/export is actually three.js created format
 - GIF export is actually Animated GIF based on mrdoob's [example](https://github.com/mrdoob/omggif-example) and is using [omggif](https://github.com/deanm/omggif) library:
-  - currently set to 500 x 500 size in the centre of the screen with rectangle being shown during GIF generation
+  - currently set to 500 x 500 size in the centre of the window
+  - the approximate GIF area rectangle will be shown during the GIF generation
   - the larger the model and/or the more colors in the model = the bigger the size of the resulting GIF file
   - it disregards the background color but does observe the background image with simple color palette
   - consider using white Ambient Light and turning off Directional Light intensity to avoid glare